JessicaNathany/the-office.api/README.md

 🚀 Getting Started
 To get started with the API, clone this repository to your local machine and run the following command to start the application:

+ To get started with the API, follow these steps:

+- Clone this repository to your local machine.
+- Install .NET 6 if you haven't already.
+You can download it from here.
+- Open a terminal or command prompt and navigate to the project directory.
+- Run the following command to start the application:

 dotnet run

 The application will start listening on http://localhost:5000.